syncfusion-content/uwp-docs/uwp/Pivot-Grid/Common/Grouping-Bar.md

 **Disabling column grouping bar**

-The `EnableColumnHeaderArea` property of the SfPivotGrid allows you to customize the visibility of grouping bar in the column header area.
+The `EnableColumnHeaderArea` property of the Pivot Grid allows you to customize the visibility of grouping bar in the column header area.
 The following code snippet shows how to disable the column grouping bar.

 {% tabs %}